 Does it sound like exactly what you need to give you a leg up on the competition for university jobs in Korea?
 Check out the book for yourself over on Amazon:

 Have your Say about Resume Tips for ESL Teachers

-Do you have any tips or tricks that you’d like to share?
+Do you have any tips or tricks for English teachers resumes that you’d like to share?
 Leave a comment below and let us know.
 We’d love to hear from you.

 Also be sure to give this article a share on Facebook, Twitter, or Pinterest.
 It’ll help other English teachers who are looking for jobs find this useful resource.